 Average: Exactly What It Says on the Tin, your average player of the game, who don't outright suck like baddies, but otherwise can't carry a game on their own.
 Their win rates usually range in the 49% to 51% range or so, and when their stats are displayed with the XVM mod installed, they show usually colored yellow or green.

 Decent: Players who've somehow managed to cross that grey area from average to not-quite unicum.
 These players have done their homework on tank traits, weaknesses, and map tactics, but still lack the preternatural situational awareness of many of the so-called unicum (see below).
 Their total win rate on accounts usually fall in the 54% to 59% range.
 When using the XVM stat program, their total win rates are usually displayed as blue.

 Unicum: Really, really good players, most of the time not only having a huge number of matches under their belt (10k and up), but ungodly total win rates to boot, usually ranging from 61% and up.
 Multiple players of this type on a team can often tip the battle in its favor, but they're not invincible, and a really bad team (multiple reds) will drag down even the best unicum.
 Personality-wise can range from helpful to being arrogant and stuck-up jerkasses.
+The jerkass variant have been given the spicy moniker of Unicunt.
 When using the XVM stat program, these players will have stats displayed in purple.